 Community Land Trusts specialise in the development of community owned assets, often including affordable housing.

-A good example of a local CLT is the Big Society Vanguard, the Lyvennet Community Trust at Crosby Ravensworth, with development commencing in summer 2011 on 12 affordable homes, as well as self-build properties for local people.
+A good example of a local CLT is the Big Society Vanguard, the Lyvennet Community Trust at Crosby Ravensworth, 12 affordable homes completed in June 2012, as well as self-build properties for local people.
 Local people have also raised money to bring the local community pub back into use.
 The Crosby Ravensworth scheme is a key example of how the Localism Agenda can work in practice.

 The Council is supportive of CLTs, and was pleased to be able to help the Lyvennet Community Trust with financial assistance towards set up costs.
 If you would like to know more about CLTs, or your local community would be interested in looking into setting up a Trust, please contact: